Our goal is to share information and products that are truly helpful to renters.

 If you can’t repay your payday loan on time, the first thing you should try is to talk to your lender.
 You may be able to arrange an extended payment plan.
 Keep in mind, this may come with additional fees.
 If that doesn’t work, you can talk to a credit counselor or legal aid attorney if you still need help.

 2. How do I stop the payday lender from taking automatic payments?

-One common method of repayment is to have the lender automatically take money out of your paycheck to repay the loan.
-But sometimes, you just can’t afford these payments and you need them to stop.
-In this case, you can revoke something called the ACH authorization, which is what allows the lender to take the money out.
+One common repayment method is to have the lender automatically take money out of your paycheck to repay the loan.
+But sometimes, you can’t afford these payments, and you need them to stop.
+In this case, you can revoke something called the ACH authorization, which allows the lender to take the money out.
 To revoke it, you can talk to the lender to see if you can work out another arrangement.
 If that doesn’t work, talk to your bank, and they should be able to take care of it.

 3. Can I be arrested for defaulting on a payday loan?

 No, you can’t be arrested for defaulting on a payday loan.
 If a lender threatens to have you arrested, you should report them to your state regulator.
 However, if you do fail to pay back your loan, the lender can sue you.
 In that case, you’ll be ordered to appear in court.
 Do not ignore this order.
 If you do, a judge may issue a warrant for your arrest.

 4. Can the payday lender garnish my wages?

 A payday lender can only garnish your wages if they have a court order.
 If you don’t pay off your loan, the lender could bring you to court.
 If you don’t dispute their claim (or if they win in court), the court will enter an order of judgment against you.
 Only then can the lender garnish your wages.

 5. How do I report an unethical lender?